BrewBlox/brewblox-documentation/docs/user/builder_guide.md

 Either hover your cursor over the grid and press the shortcut, or select one or more parts, and then click the tool.

-The function of most tools is fairly self-explanatory, but we'll take a closer look at two of them: `Edit Settings` and `Interact`.
+The function of most tools is self-explanatory, but we'll take a closer look at two of them: `Edit Settings` and `Interact`.

 **Edit Settings** will open a dialog with the settings available for a part.
-For many parts this will be fairly generic: rotate, flip, or remove the part.
+For many parts this will be generic: rotate, flip, or remove the part.

 Some have more settings.
 For example, the kettle allows setting:
 - The label (displayed at the top)